Railway Regulation (Gauge) Act 1846: Provisions

-Furthermore, it also provided that, following the Act's passing, it would be illegal to alter a railway gauge that was in use for the conveyance, i.e. transport, of passengers.

 Assessment

-The Act continued legislative approval of the broad-gauge railways constructed by the Great Western Railway engineer Isambard Kingdom Brunel and endorsed the construction of several new broad-gauge lines, but restricted them to the south-west of England and to Wales.
-The Act stated that these railways "shall be constructed on the Gauge of Seven Feet".
+The act continued legislative approval of the broad-gauge railways constructed by the Great Western Railway engineer Isambard Kingdom Brunel and endorsed the construction of several new broad-gauge lines, but restricted them to the south-west of England and to Wales.
+The act stated that these railways "shall be constructed on the Gauge of Seven Feet".
 The resulting isolation of these lines ultimately contributed to the demise of the Great Western Railway broad-gauge system.